laurauguc/grading_assistant/README.md

 ### Deployment

-To avoid installing Node.js on the app's hosting server, it is possible to use the static files generated from running `npm run build` locally.
+To avoid installing Node.js on the App's hosting server, it is possible to use the static files generated from running `npm run build` locally.
 Since running the build locally does not allow accessing environment variables from the host server, we added a _frontend/src/config.json_ file to store the URL of the host server.
 This is needed by the frontend to make API requests to the backend.

 The script _prepare_static_for_hosting.py_ automates the steps to obtain and collect required static files, including obtain the host base URL, running the ReactJS build, and collecting Django static files.
 If hosting on a different site, the URLs specified in the script for the development and production sites need to be updated accordingly.